Barcode Embeddings for Metric Graphs: Abstract

 \section{Abstract}

 Stable topological invariants are a cornerstone of persistence theory and applied topology, but their discriminative properties are often poorly-understood.
 In this paper we study a rich homology-based invariant first defined by Dey, Shi, and Wang in \cite{dey2015comparing}, which we think of as embedding a metric graph in the barcode space.
-We prove that this invariant is locally injective on the space of metric graphs and globally injective on a GH-dense subset.
-Moreover, we define a new topology on $\mathbf{MGraphs}$, which we call the \emph{fibered topology}, for which the barcode transform is injective on a generic (open and dense) subset.
+We prove that this invariant is locally injective on the space of finite metric graphs and globally injective on a generic subset.